 Next, treat whatever sleep problems you identify.
 If your child struggles to fall asleep at bedtime, melatonin has been shown to be both safe and effective to help kids with ADHD fall asleep earlier.
 Sleep apnea can be treated with tonsillectomy or CPAP.
 And good sleep hygiene, such as cutting off screentime a few hours before bedtime or adding blue light filters in your child’s bedroom, can help everyone sleep better.

 Then, talk with your doctor about the right treatment if your child has ADHD.
 If you and your doctor decide that stimulants are the right treatment, monitor closely to make sure they’re not having a negative impact on your child’s sleep, and if they are, talk with your doctor about changing the treatment.
-Ongoing monitoring is very important anytime you’re changing your child’s medications, especially with medications that are likely to impact sleep, and Knit Health can help with that ongoing monitoring.
+Ongoing monitoring is very important anytime you’re changing your child’s medications, especially with medications that are likely to impact sleep.

 Finally, don’t assume your child will outgrow ADHD.
 Even though only about 2.5% of adults are diagnosed with ADHD, as compared to 10.4% of children, ADHD in childhood can have an impact on memory and brain function as an adult.
 This is true even if your adult child no longer has diagnosable symptoms - which might be because he’s learned to manage the ADHD behavior, or it might be because he’s adjusted his life to better conform to his need for variety and stimulation.
 Either way, treating and managing ADHD symptoms early will do more than ignoring it to help your child succeed long-term.
 Whether it’s ADHD, sleep deprivation or some combination of the two, understanding the problem and helping your child function better now will impact his health for the rest of his life.